 Further conditions, including limitations, based upon legislation related to the processing of genetic data, biometric data or data concerning health

-In any situation where Special Categories of Data are to be processed, prior approval must be obtained from a manager or Director of Jakub Kohout LTD and the basis for the processing clearly recorded with the Personal Data in question.
+In any situation where Special Categories of Data are to be processed, prior approval must be obtained from a manager or Director of Jakub Kohout and the basis for the processing clearly recorded with the Personal Data in question.

-Where Special Categories of Data are being processed, Jakub Kohout LTD will adopt additional protection measures.
-Each Jakub Kohout LTD representative may also adopt additional measures to address local custom or social expectation over the processing of Special Categories of Data.
+Where Special Categories of Data are being processed, Jakub Kohout will adopt additional protection measures.
+Each Jakub Kohout representative may also adopt additional measures to address local custom or social expectation over the processing of Special Categories of Data.

 3.5.3 Data Quality

-Each Jakub Kohout LTD representative will adopt all necessary measures to ensure that the Personal Data they collect and process is complete and accurate in the first instance, and is updated to reflect the current situation of the Data Subject.
+Each Jakub Kohout representative will adopt all necessary measures to ensure that the Personal Data they collect and process is complete and accurate in the first instance, and is updated to reflect the current situation of the Data Subject.